dpettigrew/Artisan/README.md

 ![paths](paths.png)

 ##Arcs
-We can draw arcs that are portions of a circle using the Paper.arc function.
+We can draw arcs that are portions of a circle using the Paper.arc function

+or using the "a" path string and the Path.path function.

         var arc = paper.path("a 100 100 25 0 180 1")
         arc.stroke = "#9C27B0"